weaccelerateinc/examples/docs/Modes.md

 See [Example](https://github.com/weaccelerateinc/examples/blob/main/stripe-demo/app/integrated/page.tsx)

 The inline flow will involve starting the AccelerateJS system to log the user in and then showing their wallet of cards within the elements of your existing checkout page.
-On a technical side, this is done by adding a div:
+On the technical side, this is done by adding a div:

 ```
 <div id="accelerate-wallet"/>